Why get vaccinated?

 As with any medicine, there is a very remote chance of a vaccine causing a severe allergic reaction, other serious injury or death.

 What if there is a serious problem?

-- Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor should file this report, or you can do it yourself through the VAERS website, or by calling 1-800-822-7967.
+Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your health care provider will usually file this report, or you can do it yourself.
+Visit the

 The National Vaccine Injury Compensation Program